 - Consider depositing your data in Dataverse.

-This repository collects, preserves and provides open access to the academic, research output and creative works of Carleton faculty and scholars.
+The Carleton University Institutional Repository collects, preserves, and provides open access to the academic, research output and creative works of Carleton faculty and scholars.

 - Identify a topic of study